Vexillology: History

 American scholar Whitney Smith is acknowledged for conceiving "vexillology" in 1957.
 He wrote, "While the use of flags goes back to the earliest days of human civilization, the study of that usage in a serious fashion is so recent that the term for it did not appear in print until 1959."
 Before this time, the study of flags was generally considered a part of heraldry, the study of armorial bearings.

-Vexillology was formalized by American scholar Smith in 1961 with the publication of The Flag Bulletin.
-During his lifetime, Smith organized various flag organizations and meetings including the first International Congress of Vexillology (ICV), the North American Vexillological Association, and the International Federation of Vexillological Associations (FIAV).
+In 1961 American scholar Whitney Smith formalized Vexillology with the publication of The Flag Bulletin.
+During his lifetime, Smith organized various flag organizations and meetings including the first International Congress of Vexillology (ICV), the North American Vexillological Association (NAVA), and the International Federation of Vexillological Associations (FIAV).

 Vexillology involves academic work in sociology, history, or design.
 It also includes contributions from the flag industry and interest from those passionate about flags.
 The ICV and local vexillological meetings often cover a wide range of interests in flags.
 Since 1969, an International Congress of Vexillology meeting has been organized every two years under the auspices of FIAV; papers presented at an ICV are published afterwards as the Congress's Proceedings.

 Vexillological organizations

 The International Federation of Vexillological Associations (FIAV) is vexillology's international umbrella organization.
-Notable constituent organizations include the North American Vexillological Association, Deutsche Gesellschaft für Flaggenkunde(English: 'German Society for Flag Studies'), and Flags of the World (FOTW).
+Notable constituent organizations include the North American Vexillological Association, Deutsche Gesellschaft für Flaggenkunde (German Society for Flag Studies), and Flags of the World (FOTW).

-All Scottish flags must, by law, be authorised by Lord Lyon for recording in the 'Public Register of All Arms and Bearings in Scotland' and he appointed Philip Tibbetts from the UK Flag Institute to the newly created role of Honorary Vexillologist to the Court of the Lord Lyon in a rare example of a dedicated state mandated vexillologist.
+All Scottish flags must, by law, be authorised by Lord Lyon for recording in the 'Public Register of All Arms and Bearings in Scotland' and he appointed Philip Tibbetts from the UK Flag Institute to the newly created role of Honorary Vexillologist to the Court of the Lord Lyon.

+Flag design

+The design of flags, known as vexillography, has its own set of widely cited principles.
+In 2006, the North American Vexillological Association published "Good" Flag, "Bad" Flag, a booklet compiled by Ted Kaye that outlined five basic principles of effective flag design: keep the design simple enough that a child could draw it from memory; use meaningful symbolism; limit colors to two or three that contrast well; avoid lettering or seals; and make the flag distinctive from others while remaining related to flags it shares context with.
+The booklet has since been translated into French, Spanish, German, Italian, and Portuguese.